enjin/platform-sample-game-client-unity/README.md

 ### **Step 5: Run the Game & How to Play 🎮**

 Make sure the game server is still running in the background.
+1. In the Unity Editor's `Project` window, navigate to `Assets/HappyHarvest/Scenes`.
+2. Double click on the `Farm_Outdoor` scene.
-Press the **Play** button at the top of the Unity Editor to start the game.
+3. Press the **Play** button at the top of the Unity Editor to start the game.

 Once the game is running: